Problems With Primaries

 Other states may choose to follow party rules and observe the earliest date states can hold their primaries.
 Again, in the 2008 election, 24 states held primaries on the earliest date -- Feb.
 5, referred to as Super Tuesday.
 To critics of the primary system, this frontloading of the schedule resulted in an unfair shift of power away from states that chose to hold their primaries later.
 In other words, with so many delegates up for grabs early on, states with later primary dates can lose importance.

 As the debate over the value of the U.S. presidential primaries has evolved, so, too, have suggestions for solving any problems with the system.
-The leading suggestion for reforming presidential primaries a rotating schedule, with states taking turns at the head of the pack.
-A plan by the National Association of the Secretaries of State groups states into four regions, with Iowa and New Hampshire retaining their status as first.
-The regions would participate in a lottery to determine the order each year.
-This plan may be adopted as early as 2012 [source: NASS].
+One suggestion for reforming presidential primaries is a rotating schedule, with states taking turns at the head of the pack.
+Other suggestions include a national primary day, with all states voting on the same date; picking a new state to hold the first primary and having all the smaller states vote first.
+Naturally there are pros and cons with each approach [source: Kurtzleben].

 For more information on elections, caucuses and related topics, visit the next page.